G-Pasko/Corsework-CSE-13-/hw5/DESIGN.md

 	Else: Compare each letter in guess to that of secret and return a string with corresponding x,y,g values.

 Valid Guess:
+	Iterrate through the vocab list and do strcmp with guess and each word.
+If result ever equals 0 return true Else return false

+Load Vocablary:
+	Open file and do calloc(size_t, charr) to allocate enough room for every word in the vocab list.
+Then iterrate through the file and copy the strings.
+Finally, close the file and return the array of strings

+Free vocabulary:
+	Iterate through array of words returned by LoadVocab and free their memery addresss until the the array is empty.
+Once the array is empty, free the memory address of the array.